Holy Name of Jesus Church and the 3 neighborhood churches is a walking tour of the Springfield Street area in Chicopee Massachusetts.

 stop 2 – Holy Name Girls’ School

 This was the first Catholic school in Western or Central Massachusetts.
 It was built in 1868 between the church and the convent.
-Notre Dame School was only for girls.
+Notre Dame School (LOCATION) was only for girls.
 In 1894 Holy Name School finally gained a high school but it was only for girls also.

 stop 3 – Patrick Healy Gravestone